This is an inline carousel of images and or videos of this pet.

 Adopters will be considered on the totality of the application and how it matches the particular pet's needs.

-He is an energetic boy who loves to play with other dogs and will do best with a playmate in the home of similar energy.
+He is an energetic boy who loves to play with other dogs and will need a playmate in the home of similar energy.

-Lefty is mostly house trained, however he will need take medications on and off that require he have access to a lot of water and easy access to go potty.
+Lefty is house trained, however he will need take medications that require he have access to a lot of water and easy access to go potty.
 He is great at using a dog door and will appreciate a big space with a fenced area.

 Most dogs who come from the shelter will not be house trained.